-Sometimes we wonder if the quality of a preschool makes a difference.
+Some parents don’t’ realize why preschool education is important.
+Does the quality of a preschool make a difference for your child?
 As the mother of two kids, I can speak about the difference between a good or not so good preschool.
-The quality of preschool matters.
+I learned that the quality of preschool matters.
 The preparation given by a good preschool makes a difference in a child’s education.

 My daughter, who was born with special needs, attended a great preschool that she qualified for because of her condition.
 However, my son attended a low performing preschool in our area.

 Key Differences – Why Preschool Education Is Important for Your Child

 The US Department of Education believes that when families and the institutions where children learn to partner in meaningful ways, children have more positive attitudes toward school, stay in school longer, have better attendance, and experience more school success.

 Such a partnership mainly happens in preschools that have a set of criteria and learning standards.
 My daughter’s pre-school had certified teachers in every classroom.
 They engaged the family members more regularly to ensure that parents were supportive of their child’s development.

 Her school communicated about student progress and the early learning curriculum that was used.
 Such partnership and engagement made a huge difference in my daughter’s early education, unlike what I experience with my son’s preschool.